timsonner/jest-tests/README.md

+# About
+01/09/2022

+A Svelte skeleton project with Jest setup, ready to start testing with Typescript support for test files.
+Jsdom is the default testing environment.

-# Clone the repo, cd into the project directory, then run:
+## Clone the repo, cd into the project directory, then run:

 ```bash
 npm install

 npm run dev
 ```
-# To run a Jest test use:
+## To run a Jest test use:
 ```bash
 npm test
 ```